JoaoLages/diffusers-interpret/README.md

 ## Credits

-A special thanks to [@andrewizbatista](https://github.com/andrewizbatista) for creating a great [image slider](https://github.com/JoaoLages/diffusers-interpret/pull/1)! 💪
+A special thanks to [@andrewizbatista](https://github.com/andrewizbatista) for creating a great [image slider](https://github.com/JoaoLages/diffusers-interpret/pull/1) to show all the generated images during diffusion! 💪